 Image showing an example of how severely we’re exposed to germs.
 In the picture above, germs & microbes are highlighted under blacklight/UV light to make them visible to the eye.

 While you probably already know that good hygiene is important for avoiding catching an illness, there’s a bit more behind why it’s important.

-Germs (of all types) are easily transmitted by one several ways:
+Germs (of all types) are easily transmitted in several ways: